 The biochemistry major provides a chemistry-based curriculum with a significant biology component.
 The molecular biology major combines a substantial chemistry background with detailed studies in cellular and molecular biology.
-Both majors prepare students for postgraduate studies in biomedical sciences.
+Both majors prepare students for postgraduate studies in related fields.

 Requirements for the Majors

 The biochemistry major and the molecular biology major have many requirements in common.
 In addition, each has its own set of required courses.

 Courses required for BOTH majors (typically 4.75 units):